b. 1 April 1815, d. 4 May 1880

 - Edward Clark and Martha Melissa Evans appeared in the US federal census of 1 June 1860 in Austin, Travis County, Texas.
 Other members of the household included John Evans Clark, W. E. A. Clark, N. M. Clark and Margaret H. Long.

 - He was Lieutenant Governor, according to the 1860 census.

 - He served as Colonel of the 14th Texas Infantry Regiment, CSA.

 - Edward Clark has not been found in the US 1870 census; may not yet have returned from Mexico.

 - Edward Clark died on 4 May 1880 at age 65 in Texas.

 - His wife Martha Melissa Evans became a widow at his death.

-- He was buried at Marshall Cemetery in Marshall, Harrison County, Texas.
+- He was interred at Marshall Cemetery, Marshall, Harrison County, Texas.